behu-kea/ITA24-1-sem/portfolio-projects/05-fullstack.md

 # Fullstack project

-This portfolio project will be focused on creating the backend for a website.
-That means creating an API with endpoints that is connected to the backend
+This portfolio project will be focused on creating the backend and frontend for a website.
+That means creating an API with endpoints that is connected to the database and using `fetch` in the frontend to get that data and display it

 ## Projects

 You can either create your own website or choose one of the two projects we have described below.
-Portfolio projektet skal afleveres individuelt